 INFORMATION OTHER THAN THE STANDALONE FINANCIAL STATEMENTS AND AUDITOR'S REPORT THEREON

 The Company's Board of Directors is responsible for the other information.
 The other information comprises the information included in the Company's annual report, but does not include the standalone financial statements and our auditor's report thereon.
-The annual report is expected to be made available to us after the date of this auditor's report.
+The annual report is expected to be made available to us after the auditor's report.

-Our opinion on the standalone financial statements does not cover the other information and we will not express any form of assurance conclusion thereon.
+Our opinion on the standalone financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.

-information identified above when it becomes available and, in doing so, consider whether the other information is materially inconsistent with the standalone financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+In connection with our audit of the standalone financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the standalone financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.

-When we read the annual report, if we conclude that there is a material misstatement therein, we are required to communicate the matter to those charged with governance under SA 720 'The Auditor's responsibilities Relating to Other Information' and take necessary actions under the relevant laws and regulations.
+When we read the Annual Report, if we conclude that there is a material misstatement therein, we are required to communicate the matter to those charged with governance under SA 720 'The Auditor's responsibilities Relating to Other Information' and take necessary actions under the relevant laws and regulations.

 RESPONSIBILITIES OF MANAGEMENT AND THOSE CHARGED WITH GOVERNANCE FOR THE STANDALONE FINANCIAL STATEMENTS